Forest904/Beathub/README.md

-# CD-Collector
+﻿# CD-Collector

-CD-Collector is a full‑stack app to search artists and albums on Spotify, download Spotify content (albums, tracks, playlists) via spotDL, fetch lyrics from Genius, organize files locally, and optionally burn them to an audio CD.
+CD-Collector is a fullâ€‘stack app to search artists and albums on Spotify, download Spotify content (albums, tracks, playlists) via spotDL, fetch lyrics from Genius, organize files locally, and optionally burn them to an audio CD.
 The backend is a Flask API with SQLite via SQLAlchemy; the frontend is a React app served by Flask in production.

 ## Features